Physical Therapy Rehabilitation

 Our office provides physical therapy care for a wide variety of musculoskeletal conditions.
 Commonly treated conditions are:

 - Low back pain to include stenosis and facet syndrome

 - Neck pain and associated upper extremity pain

 - Cervicogenic headaches

-This office utilizes a multitude of state-of-the-art physical therapy modalities to include ultrasound, electric muscle stimulation, Russian stimulation, micro stimulation, soft tissue mobilization, massage therapy, and myofascial release.
+This office utilizes a multitude of state-of-the-art physical therapy modalities to include ultrasound, electric muscle stimulation, Class 4 Laser Therapy, soft tissue mobilization, massage therapy, and myofascial release.
 Hopkins Clinic is one of a few offices that also utilizes Decompression Traction for the cervical and lumbar spine.
 This safe and effective modality results in significantly improved function and decreased pain for disk herniations in the neck and lower back.
 These are all commonly called “passive” therapy as the patient is generally laying on a table or sitting in a chair and having the therapy performed on any body part.

 “Active” therapy requires the participation of the patient.
 This type of therapy include specific strengthening and stabilization exercises, specific core training and assisted and active joint mobilization.
 Active Therapy is instituted after the patient’s initial complaints of pain and/or restricted range of motion is diminished and they are then able to participate in an active exercise program.
 One-on-one supervision by the physical therapist with the patient results in a quicker improvement and more effective resolution of the patient’s condition.